Explore more blogs

 The fine print 🧐

-The PayPal Giving Fund is a distinct 501(c)(3) public charity, not just a program of PayPal, and this has big consequences for how the donation and payout process functions.
+PayPal Giving Fund is a distinct 501(c)(3) public charity, not just a program of PayPal.
+This has significant consequences for how the donation and payout process functions.

-For instance, let’s say a donor chooses your nonprofit at checkout and contributes $50 toward your mission.
-That $50 is actually a PayPal charity donation, meaning it’s a donation that goes to PPGF.
-From PPGF’s perspective, the donor has “recommended” your charity for a $50 grant.
-PPGF provides the donor with a tax receipt, but before any funds go to your nonprofit, PPGF vets your organization to decide whether to grant the money to you at all. 😵
+For instance, if a donor selects your nonprofit at checkout and contributes $50 toward your mission, that $50 is actually a PayPal charity donation, meaning it’s a donation to PPGF.
+From PPGF’s perspective, the donor has “recommended” your charity for a $50 grant—yikes!

 Is PayPal Giving Fund legit?

-In many cases, nonprofits receive their funds in 15 to 45 days with no issue.
-But there's a possibility that funds intended for your organization could be given to a different charity.
-Hence, why there was a PayPal Giving Fund lawsuit a few years back.
+In many cases, nonprofits receive their funds in 15 to 45 days without any issues.
+However, there is a possibility that funds intended for your organization could be given to a different charity.
+This was one of the reasons behind the PayPal Giving Fund lawsuit a few years ago.

 How do you enroll in the PPGF?

-You don’t have to enroll your charity with PayPal Giving Fund to get donations through the PayPal platform.
-PPGF partners with GuideStar to build out its directory of charities and give donors lots of organizations to choose from.
+You don’t have to enroll your charity with PayPal Giving Fund to receive donations through the PayPal platform.
+PPGF partners with GuideStar to build its directory of charities, giving donors plenty of organizations to choose from.

-That said, enrolling has a few benefits, like receiving your money faster.
-Unenrolled charities face additional vetting, receive their money by check or other means, and may wait up to 90 days for their payout.
+That said, enrolling has a few benefits, like faster payouts.
+Nonprofits that aren’t enrolled face additional vetting, receive their funds by check or other means, and could wait up to 90 days for their payout.

 Here’s a snapshot of the enrollment process: